 My clients tell me that they feel supported by me, and that they appreciate how active I am in the therapy room.
 I work a lot with relationships, anxiety, depression and parenting issues.
 I have a website and blog, where I write about relationship and mental health issues.

-Check out my amazing website and blog at www.wabisabitherapist.com!
+Check out my website and videos at www.myvillagetherapist.com.